DemonicTricycle/DemonicTricycle-ELECH309/docs/dataTransmission.md

 See [Audio](/audio) for details about the audio processing.

 ## Acoustic transmission
 Data is transmitted via frequency modulated sound.
-A 13bit word is sent, each bit is represented by a 100ms long sound note:
+A 13bit frame is sent, each bit is represented by a 100ms long sound note:
 - **900** Hz - Represents a **0** bit
 - **1100** Hz - Represents a **1** bit

 See [Communication Frame](/communicationFrame) for details about the data frame.

 ### Example
-Here is an audio file of an example frame (_Turn Left_ 90°):
+Here is an audio file of a frame (_Turn Left_ 90°):

 <audio controls src="/assets/audio/left90.mp3">
 </audio>

 ## Diagram

-This diagram explains it.
+This diagram explains the data transmission pipeline.

 ![dataTransmission](https://user-images.githubusercontent.com/23436953/225017515-a9b6e247-f674-4453-ae4a-4dbe4b0e50b5.svg)